Experience-Monks/math-as-code/README.md

 console.assert(x === (2 * k * j))
 ```

-## Square Root and Complex Numbers
+## square root and complex numbers

 A square root operation is of the form:

 ![squareroot](http://latex.codecogs.com/svg.latex?%5Csqrt%7Bx%5E2%7D%3Dx)

-Every modern programming language has a built-in implementation of a square root function.
-In JavaScript, it is located in the Math package:
+In programming we use a `sqrt` function, like so:

 ```js
 var x = 9;